Traw5150/git-lfs/docs/custom-transfers.md

 ## Introduction

-Git LFS supports multiple ways to transfer (upload and download) files.
+Gittt see LFS supports multiple ways to transfer (upload and download) files.
 In the core client, the basic way to do this is via a one-off HTTP request via the URL returned from the LFS API for a given object.
 The core client also supports extensions to allow resuming of downloads (via `Range` headers) and uploads (via